AndyIbanez/andyibanez-com/content/posts/structured-concurrency-in-swift-using-async-let.md

 }
 ```

 In the example above, we have added a cancellation check at the beginning of `downloadImage` and `downloadMetadata`.
-We have also added a function that will try to download multiple images (although no concurrently - we will learn how perform a variable number of concurrent tasks when we talk about Task Groups).
-If *any* image or *metadata* fails, the children tasks will be notified of the cancellation, and if they have a chance to cancel - i.e. if they haven't started downloading their images or metadata yet, they will stop their execution.
+We have also added a function that will try to download multiple images (although not concurrently - we will learn how perform a variable number of concurrent tasks when we talk about Task Groups).
+If *any* image or *metadata* download fails, the children tasks will be notified of the cancellation, and if they have a chance to cancel - i.e. if they haven't started downloading their images or metadata - they will stop their execution.

 # Summary

 We have finally started exploring the world of actual concurrent execution using the new async/await APIs.
 You learned what structured concurrency is, and a way to implement it with `async let`.
 You also learned about the task tree and how cancellation is cooperative and how it works.

-Although you may have noticed that our newest function `downloadMultipleImagesWithMetadata`, will not download all three images at the same time, because it is necessary to `await` the result before we can append it to the array.
+You may have noticed that our newest function, `downloadMultipleImagesWithMetadata`, will not download all three images at the same time, because it is necessary to `await` the result before we can append it to the array.
 We will learn how to execute a variable number of concurrent tasks when we begin talking about Task Groups.

 In the meantime, take your time to analyze the contents of this article, and as usual, here is [the sample project](/archives/AsyncAwaitConcurrent.zip) you can play around with to better understand the concepts of this article.